 Fitting a stove and liner is not rocket science.
-The “Fitting Pack” (packs shown further down in this article) includes virtually everything (besides stove and liner) that you will need in order to fit a stove and chimney liner.
-What you do not get is the closure plate that blocks off the bottom of the chimney (the ceiling above your stove); for this we recommend 12mm easy to cut Hardiebacker concrete board 80cm x 1.2m x 12mm available Jewsons, B&Q sometimes and many builder’s merchants.
+The “Fitting Pack” includes virtually everything (besides stove and liner) that you will need in order to fit a stove and chimney liner.
+What you do NOT get is the closure plate that blocks off the bottom of the chimney (the ceiling above your stove); for this we recommend 12mm easy to cut Hardiebacker concrete board 80cm x 1.2m x 12mm available Jewsons, B&Q sometimes and many builder’s merchants.

-All fitting packs include some black vitreous pipe (the pipe that sits on the stove and passes through the closure plate via something called a sealing plate), either one straight length” (either a 50cm or a metre length) or “a 50cm length plus two 45 degree elbows* to form an offset in Fitting Pack 2, or a T-piece in Fitting Pack 3.
+All fitting packs include some black vitreous pipe (the pipe that sits on the stove and passes through the closure plate via something called a sealing plate).
+A pack has either “one straight length” (either a 50cm or a metre length) or “a 50cm length plus two 45 degree elbows* (to form an offset with the 50cm passing through your closure plate).
 But please check that what we provide is enough and order extra if required.

-Straight lengths of vitreous pipe can be cut down using a new hacksaw (slow) or grinder + disk 1mm thickness (fast cut).
+Straight lengths of vitreous pipe can be cut down using a new hacksaw (slow and not nice) or grinder + disk 1mm thickness (fast cut).
 E.g. if you think you need between 40cm and 65cm you could by a one metre and cut to length (sweep doors are always in the same place at the lower end of any pipe).
 Small self tappers and pilot drill bit included in the pack can be used to provide extra joint strength between sections of pipe and also for the connection between the black vitreous pipe and the adaptor that connects the vitreous pipe to the liner.
 No sealant or fire cement is used between joints on vitreous pipe except at joint to stove (one can also choose to use fire webbing or fire rope).

-*If you desire 30 degree elbows (rather than the usual 45’s) please specify in “Special Instructions” at checkout (you can also add a “change to 30’s”product, priced at £0, to your basket in the Fitting Packs section).
+*If you desire 30 degree elbows (rather than the usual 45’s) please add a the product “change to 30’s” priced at £0, to your basket in the Fitting Packs purchase area.